wacncontent/CustomizeTool/removeCommentOutput/articles/active-directory/active-directory-conditional-access-azuread-connected-apps.md

 This section describes how to configure per-application access rules.

-1. Log on to the Microsoft Azure Portal as Administrator.
+1. Log on to the Windows Azure Management Portal as Administrator.
 2. On the left pane, select **Active Directory**.
 3. On the Directory tab, select your directory.
 4. Select the **Applications** tab.